Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-14-Data-Governance-Sharing related scenarios.md

 1. On the **Storage accounts** page, click on **+ Create**.

-1. On the Basics tab specify the following details and click **Adavance**.
+1. On the Basics tab specify the following details and click **Advance**.

      |   **Option** | **Value** *        |